Plastic, plastic, plastic everywhere. What are we doing to our environment?

 Here comes a short list with some ideas if you also would like to contribute to a cleaner planet.
 A planet with less harmful plastic.

-Go shopping taking your own bags along.
-The supermarket will sell a very well made and durable reusable plastic bag for you to put your groceries in.
+Go shopping, taking your own bags along.
+The supermarket will sell a very well made and durable, reusable plastic bag for you to put your groceries in.
 The next week you go shopping with the same old bag.
 Doing that you greatly reduce the need for unwanted plastic.
+Our bags have lasted for many years.

 Do not buy fruits and vegetables that have a plastic wrapping.
 Go shopping in places where they use waxed paper for wrapping up your meat and cheese.